-- a comparison of the IAS's activity during the year with that planned, placed in the context of the IAS need - a summary of the performance of the IAS function against its performance measures and criteria - comment on compliance with the GIAS - the results of the IAS quality assurance programme. - 21.
+• a summary of the performance of the IAS function against its performance measures and criteria

+- comment on compliance with the GIAS - the results of the IAS quality assurance programme. - 21.
 The minimum content for an IAS's annual report is set out at Annex E to the Funding body's Audit Code of Practice. - 22.
 The head of the IAS reviews the annual report with the Principal and Audit Committee prior to publication.
 A copy of the annual report is sent without delay to the local Funding Body's Regional Audit Manager by the College, after it has been received by the Board on the advice of the Audit Committee.
-Copies of other reports and responses to them should not routinely be sent to the Funding Body's Regional Audit Manager but the Funding body's Regional Audit Manager may exceptionally request them. - 23.
+Copies of other reports and responses to them should not routinely be sent to the Funding Body's Regional Audit Manager may exceptionally request them. - 23.
 The head of the IAS is accountable to the Principal and the Board through the Audit Committee for the performance of the service.
 The IAS also reports audit findings to the heads of department or services within the College.
 The head of the IAS shall keep the Principal informed of audit results and draw the attention of the Audit Committee to significant findings and recommendations.
 This may be done by providing the Audit Committee with copies of all reports, or by reporting by exception, or by providing a summary of key issues.